 5 Ways to Calm Your Nerves Before a Big Presentation

-1. Arrive Early and Attend Other Speeches
+1. Arrive Early (and Attend Other Speeches)

-The best hack if you’re lucky enough to be doing your presentation at an event or a conference is that the previous speakers can be your first line of defense.
+Moreover, if you’re lucky enough to be doing your presentation at an event or conference with other presenters, attend those presentations.
+The previous speakers can be your cue and first line of defense.

 Listen to their speeches and check how the crowd responds.
 You’ll be able to gauge if the audience you’ll be presenting to has a sense of humor or are seriously interested in the subject.
 Additionally, by attending other speeches, you get to pay respect to your colleagues.

-2. Get Present by Returning to Your Body
+2. Return to Your Body

 This means paying attention to how your body is responding to the tension.
-Grounding yourself will help you address each and every part of your body’s response to panic and you can calm these one part at a time.

 3. Take Deep Breaths